shirewoman2/Consultancy/README.md

 3. Create scientifically informative, professional-quality graphs
 4. Perform additional analyses of PBPK data

+**Important:** The SimcypConsultancy R package is *separate* from the Simcyp R package and serves a different purpose.
+The SimcypConsultancy package does *not* interact with the simulator and instead is focused on report-writing tasks.

 ## Installation

 You can install the SimcypConsultancy package from GitHub like this: